An exhilarating musical journey, where West African and European traditions call out to each other.

-Join Manchester Collective, percussionist extraordinaire Sidiki Dembélé and his band for folksong and storytelling from the Ivory Coast, Mali and Senegal.
-Born out of his family’s griot tradition of West African oral history and music, Sidiki’s work ‘Teriya’ (‘friendship’ in Bambara) celebrates where our roots meet and intertwine.
+Join Manchester Collective’s string ensemble, percussionist extraordinaire Sidiki Dembélé and his band for folksong and storytelling from the Ivory Coast, Mali and Senegal.
+Born out of his family’s griot tradition of West African oral history and music, Sidiki’s work ‘Teriya’ (‘friendship’ in Bambara) celebrates where our roots intertwine.

 Adding her own colours to this vibrant palette is Nwando Ebizie.
 The Northern composer and multidisciplinary artist creates a brand-new work filtered through her very own Afrofuturist vision.
-Drawing from the power of ancestral heritages and rites, her piece looks back at our destiny and envisions our inheritance, welcoming the future by calling on the spirits of the past.
+Drawing from the power of ancestral heritages and rites, her piece looks to the future by calling on the spirits of the past.

 2 Oct – Liverpool – The Tung Auditorium – Book →